Last updated March 28, 2022.

 4. Stress Halts the Production of New Brain Cells

-Every day you lose brain cells, but every day also you have the opportunity to create new ones.
+Every day we lose brain cells, but we also have the opportunity to create new ones.

-Brain-derived neurotrophic factor (BDNF) is a protein that’s integral in keeping existing brain cells healthy and in stimulating new brain cell formation.
+Brain-derived neurotrophic factor (BDNF) is a protein that’s integral to keeping existing brain cells healthy and stimulating new brain cell formation.

-It’s often likened to fertilizer for the brain.
+It’s often been called “fertilizer for the brain.”

-BDNF can offset the negative effects of stress on the brain.
-(14)
+BDNF can offset the negative effects of long-term stress on the brain.

-But cortisol halts the production of BDNF, resulting in fewer new brain cells being formed.
-(15)
+But cortisol halts the production of BDNF, resulting in the formation of fewer new brain cells.

-Lowered levels of BDNF are associated with brain-related conditions including depression, obsessive-compulsive disorder, schizophrenia, dementia, and Alzheimer’s disease.
-(16)
+Lowered levels of BDNF are associated with many brain-related conditions, including depression, obsessive-compulsive disorder, schizophrenia, dementia, and Alzheimer’s disease.

 5. Stress Depletes Critical Neurotransmitters

-Your brain cells communicate via chemicals called neurotransmitters.
+Brain cells communicate with each other via chemicals called neurotransmitters.